-In life, little problems can arise, and it did on this particular morning, hence this short episode I am about to share with you right now about an Airbnb experience I had in Seoul, South Korea.
+In life, little problems can arise, and it did on this particular morning, hence this short episode I am about to share with you right now about an Airbnb experience I had in Seoul of South Korea.

-In a recent trip toSouth Korea, we booked our accommodation through Airbnb, using their services for the first time and the whole experience was going smoothly.
+In a recent trip to South Korea, we booked our accommodation through Airbnb, using their services for the first time and the whole experience was going smoothly.

 So what went wrong with the Seoul Airbnb Apartment?

 A few days into our stay, my wife, who is Korean, went out to catch up with friends.
 I was in the apartment with my two boys when there was a knock on the door, this should go well, I thought, full well knowing I couldn’t speak a word of Korean.

 They proceeded to ask me, with the only English speaking police officer present, “if the apartment was rented through Airbnb?”I answered yes, why not, I had no reason to lie or hesitate.

-After an initial chat at the door, the South Korean police officers proceeded to enter the apartment and began to take photos, (okay, they didn’t precisely barge in).
+After an initial chat at the door, the South Korean police officers proceeded to enter the apartment and began to take photos, (okay, they didn’t want precisely barge in).

-All’s well, and end’s well.
+All’s well, and end’s well I suppose.

 And I wish I could give you a fitting conclusion, but what I do know, however, is that the owners were in the police department no more than two hours later and in a little bit of trouble.

-Of course, I was not privy to all the information at what happened to the owners of the Airbnb apartment, but it is safe to say that the owners probably got a good old fine.
+Of course, I was not privy to all the information at what happened to the owners of the Airbnb apartment, but it’s safe to say that the owners probably got a good old fine.